h4cc/awesome-elixir/README.md

 * [ex_doc_dash](https://github.com/JonGretar/ExDocDash) - Formatter for ExDoc to generate docset documentation for use in Dash.app.
 * [hexdocset](https://github.com/yesmeck/hexdocset) - Convert hex doc to Dash.app's docset format.
 * [inch-ci](http://inch-ci.org/) - Documentation badges for Ruby & Elixir.

+## ECMAScript
+*Implementations working with JavaScript, JScript or ActionScript.*

+* [estree](https://github.com/bryanjos/elixir-estree) - A implementation of the SpiderMonkey Parser API in Elixir.

 ## Email
 *Working with Email and stuff.*